History of Germany (1990–present): Fourth term, 2018–2021

 In 2017, Angela Merkel was elected to a fourth term as Chancellor.
 The FDP reentered the Bundestag, and for the first time the right-wing populist AfD also entered in the election.
 In March 2018, Angela Merkel formed another grand coalition with Social Democrats (SPD) after five months of political deadlock since September's election.
+Angela Merkel said on her fourth term that she would not seek another term in the next elections and that she would retire.

-Chancellorship of Olaf Scholz (2021–present)
+Chancellorship of Olaf Scholz (2021–2025)

 On 8 December 2021, Social Democrat Olaf Scholz was sworn in as chancellor.
 He formed a traffic-light coalition government with the Greens and the FDP after the SPD won a plurality as a result of the 2021 federal election.

 Frank-Walter Steinmeier was re-elected for a second five-year term as Germany's president, a first for an SPD president, attributed to his perception as a symbol of consensus and continuity.

 Russia's invasion of Ukraine in 2022 and its economic effects dominated Scholz's early foreign and domestic policies.
-Germany’s previous foreign policy towards Russia (traditional Ostpolitik) was criticized for having been too credulous and soft towards Russia.
+Germany's previous foreign policy towards Russia (traditional Ostpolitik) was criticized for having been too credulous and soft towards Russia.
 Scholz's Zeitenwende speech three days after the start of the invasion signaled a foreign policy shift in contemporary Germany, with billions of dollars in investments in the German military.
 Scholz also approved direct military and economic aid to Ukraine.
 Amid a global energy crisis, Scholz committed to weaken dependence on Russian energy imports by halting certification of Nord Stream 2 while also committing to Merkel's policy of phasing out nuclear energy.
+As of April 2023, over 1.06 million refugees from Ukraine were recorded in Germany.

+As of December 2023, Germany is the fourth largest economy in the world after the United States, China and Japan and the largest economy in Europe.
+It is the third largest export nation in the world.

+Rise of the far right and the AfD

+On 5 June 2023, The Alternative for Germany (AfD) in Thuringia won its first district election in Sonneberg, despite all the other parties supporting the CDU Candidate.

+On 17 December 2023, The AfD candidate for mayor of Pirna Saxony won in an election. it is the first mayor of a city with more than 20,000 inhabitants to be held by the AfD.

+In the 2024 Thuringian state election, the AfD became the first far-right party in Germany since the Nazi Party to win a plurality of seats in a state election.